fbpx

 Start Your Scan

 A good example of someone who earned a bad name for her online attacks is former child star Amanda Bynes.
-Known for her tendency to start Twitter feuds, the actress has publicly attacked celebrities including the likes of Rihanna, Courtney Love, and Jenny McCarthy.
+According to an E!Online article, the actress has publicly attacked celebrities including the likes of Rihanna, Courtney Love, and Jenny McCarthy.

-Bynes went after Jenny McCarthy for misreporting that there were police at Bynes’s house.
-“You’re ugly!
+Bynes went after Jenny McCarthy in a since-deleted tweet for misreporting that there were police at Bynes’s house.
+E!Online claimed that Bynes wrote, “You’re ugly!
 Police weren’t at my house old lady!
 Shut the f–k up!”
 She went on, “Aren’t u 50 years old?
 I’m 27, u look 80 compared to me!
 Why are you talking about me?”

-When Courtney Love tweeted “Pull it together, dude,” Bynes responded “Courtney Love is the ugliest woman I’ve ever seen.
+Per E!Online’s reporting, when Courtney Love tweeted “Pull it together, dude,” Bynes responded, “Courtney Love is the ugliest woman I’ve ever seen.
 To be mentioned by her at all makes me and all my friends laugh!”

-Bynes also unleashed seemingly unprovoked vitriol on Rihanna
+The E!Onine article went on to say that Bynes also unleashed seemingly unprovoked vitriol on Rihanna.

-Bynes has since apologized for her nasty Twitter comments, saying that they were a result of substance abuse: “I’m really ashamed and embarrassed with the things I said.
+Bynes has since apologized for her nasty Twitter comments in a PAPER Magazine article, saying that they were a result of substance abuse: “I’m really ashamed and embarrassed with the things I said.
 I can’t turn back time but if I could, I would.
 And I’m so sorry to whoever I hurt and whoever I lied about because it truly eats away at me.”

-Unfortunately, the Internet record of Bynes’s remarks still exists and thus continues to color people’s perceptions of her.
+Unfortunately, the internet record of Bynes’s hostile remarks still exists and thus continues to color people’s perceptions of her.
 When you search for “Amanda Bynes Twitter,” the following are among the top results:

 • Amanda Bynes’ Craziest Tweets – Us Weekly